ucbds-infra/otter-grader/docs/index.md

 | `-t` | `./tests`, the `tests` subdirectory of the current working directory |
 | `-o` | `./`, the current working directory |

+Otter executes the notebooks in parallel Docker containers.
+Depending on the number and size of the notebooks you are grading, you may wish to change the default number of containers (4) so that your grading can be executed quicker.
+To do this, pass the number of containers you want created to the `--containers` flag.

 An example command would be

 ```
-otter -g -n ./notebooks -t ./tests -o ./outputs -v
+otter -g -n ./notebooks -t ./tests -o ./outputs --containers 6 -v
 ```

 This command tells otter that we have a Gradescope export located in the `./notebooks` directory with tests in the `./tests` directory and that we want output in the `./outputs` directory.
-It also tells otter to include verbose output with the `-v` flag.
+It also tells otter to spin up 6 (rather than 4) docker containers and to include verbose output with the `-v` flag.

-The output of the command line tool is a CSV file which contains one row for each student and lists the student's identifier, the filename of their submission, and their final grade.
-This CSV file is output as `OUTPUT-PATH/final_grades.csv`, where `OUTPUT-PATH` is the value passed to the `-o` flag (defaults to `./`). _We are currently working on a feature that will also add columns for each individual test case to provide a score breakdown._
+The output of the command line tool is a CSV file which contains one row for each student and lists the student's identifier, the filename of their submission, their score breakdown by test case, and their final grade.
+This CSV file is output as `OUTPUT-PATH/final_grades.csv`, where `OUTPUT-PATH` is the value passed to the `-o` flag (defaults to `./`).

 #### Installing Requirements